tatjanasomova/parametric_lamp/README.md

 ## Running the Code
  ```
+WIP, explore the code following instructions provided in gh files in src folder
-WIP, instructions will be provided soon
+Additional instructions on running the code will be provided soon:)

 ```